datastax/csharp-driver/doc/features/metrics/app-metrics/README.md

-# DataStax Metrics Provider based on App.Metrics
+# App.Metrics Provider

 This documentation refers to our provider based on App.Metrics.
 The code examples shown here only apply if this provider is used.

 ## Installation

-This provider is available on the [Dse.AppMetrics nuget package].
+This provider is available on the [CassandraCSharpDriver.AppMetrics nuget package].

 ```
-PM> Install-Package Dse.AppMetrics
+PM> Install-Package CassandraCSharpDriver.AppMetrics
 ```

 ## Using this provider to enable metrics